frequently asked questions

 - Booking early is strongly recommended.
 Many individual events will sell out, and a Freshers Pass does not guarantee entry unless you have booked a ticket in advance.

-If NTSU is unable to deliver a Freshers programme due to government restrictions or events beyond our control, you will receive a full refund of the Pass purchase price.
+If NTSU is unable to deliver a Freshers programme due to events beyond our control, you will receive a full refund of the Pass purchase price.

 Note: Booking fees are handled by a third-party provider and are non-refundable, as they cover administration and transaction costs.